ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 #### Checkpointing Memory Databases

-Altibase prioritizes transaction performance and database stability by implementing fuzzy checkpointing and ping pong checkpointing together for checkpointing memory databases.
+Altibase prioritizes transaction performance and database stability by implementing fuzzy checkpoint and ping pong checkpoint together for checkpointing memory databases.

 A fuzzy checkpoint allows other transactions to proceed during the checkpoint process.
 When performing a fuzzy checkpoint, checkpoint image files may contain a mixture of committed and uncommitted transaction data.
 The name "fuzzy checkpoint" originates from this state.